kaieberl/paper2speech/Readme.md

 ```
 Where the two paths in the first line should be the locations of `node` and `latexmlc`.
 5. save the action and give it a name, e.g. "Paper2Speech", or "PaperAI", respectively.

+## FAQ
+### What to do if I get the error: Mathpix CLI conversion failed?
+There is likely an unsupported LaTeX command in your mmd file.
+1. Please go to [snip.mathpix.com](snip.mathpix.com) and paste the content of your mmd file into a new note.
+You will get a preview on the right.
+Any command unsupported in Mathpix Markdown will show up as yellow warning.
+2. Inside `text_to_speech.py`, add a replacement to the `refine_mmd()` function at the bottom.
+Please also create a PR or an issue, so that I can fix the bug.
+Alternatively, if you can live with the error, you can export the note as tex from Mathpix and then run paper2speech on the tex file.

 ## Limitations (for PDFs)
 - only works for English